.

 EMERGENCIES IN THE FIELD

-Field scouts, research, and management staff, and camp managers will carry two-way radios.
+Field scouts, research, management staff, and camp managers will carry two-way radios.
 Lodge staff and scientists will also have mobile phones, but reception is limited.
-There are ranger posts throughout the park, so scouts may be of assistance for emergency communications.
+There are ranger posts throughout the park so that scouts may be of assistance for emergency communications.

 Earthwatch has a 24-hour, 7-day-a-week emergency hotline number.
 Someone is always on call to respond to messages that come into our live answering service.